John A F Zupancic, Sc.D., M.D.

 Dr. Zupancic is Associate Professor of Pediatrics at Harvard Medical School and Associate Chief of Neonatology at Beth Israel Deaconess Medical Center.
 His research and consulting work seeks to improve the efficiency with which scarce resources are used in improving the health of children, and in particular, newborns.
 He has focused on performing and improving the validity of economic evaluations alongside neonatal clinical trials and on the use of computer modeling to determine best practice when evidence is currently lacking or where empirical studies are infeasible.
-He is also involved in various epidemiologic and health services investigations, including the Neonatology Canon Project, a large-scale systematic review of all randomized controlled trials in neonatology over a twenty-two year period.
+He is also involved in various epidemiologic and health services investigations, including the Neonatology Canon Project, a large-scale systematic review of all randomized controlled trials in neonatology over a twenty-four year period.

 Dr. Zupancic is the immediate past Chair of the American Academy of Pediatrics Section on Neonatal-Perinatal Medicine, and has served as leader of the Value Initiative for the Vermont Oxford Network’s Neonatal Intensive Care Quality Improvement Collaborative.
 His teaching and mentorship of fellows has been recognized locally through the Merton R. Bernfield Mentoring Award, awarded by the Harvard neonatology fellows, and nationally through the John M. Eisenberg Excellence in Mentorship Award, awarded by the Agency for Healthcare Research and Quality.

 Local representatives can answer questions about the Profiles website or help with editing a profile or issues with profile data.
 For assistance with this profile: HMS/HSDM faculty should contact feedbackcatalyst.harvard.edu.
 For faculty or fellow appointment updates and changes, please ask your appointing department to contact HMS.
 For fellow personal and demographic information, contact HMS Human Resources at human_resourceshms.harvard.edu.
 For faculty personal and demographic information, contact HMS Office for Faculty Affairs at facappthms.harvard.edu.